 In October 2017, Mackenzie Casella passed away at just seven months and 11 days old.
 Believing no couple should face this tragedy, the Casellas launched a campaign calling for reproductive genetic carrier screening to be routine and free for all prospective parents in Australia.

 about the study

-Mackenzie’s Mission will provide reproductive genetic carrier screening to 10,000 Australian couples who are either planning to have children or are in early pregnancy
+Mackenzie’s Mission offered reproductive genetic carrier screening to up to 10,000 Australian couples who were either planning to have children or were in early pregnancy

-The screening will give couples information about their likelihood of having a child with a severely debilitating and/or life-limiting genetic condition occurring in childhood.
+The screening gave couples information about their likelihood of having a child with a severely debilitating and/or life-limiting genetic condition occurring in childhood.

-Couples who take part in the study will be offered information and support to help them make informed choices about whether or not to have screening.
+Couples who took part in the study were offered information and support to help them make informed choices about whether or not to have screening.

-If couples choose to have the test, they will be screened for about 750 severe, childhood-onset genetic conditions, including conditions where early diagnosis and treatment can improve a child’s health.
+If couples chose to have the test, they were screened for about 750 severe, childhood-onset genetic conditions, including conditions where early diagnosis and treatment can improve a child’s health.

-Couples who have an increased chance of having a child with any of these genetic conditions will be supported and informed about their reproductive options, enabling them to make choices according to their own values.
+Couples who had an increased chance of having a child with any of these genetic conditions were supported and informed about their reproductive options, enabling them to make choices according to their own values.

 what we hope to achieve